bconf-lang/bconf/SPEC.md

 To avoid ambiguity, implementations must prioritize matching standard value types first.
 For instance, `true` will always be parsed as a boolean, and `123` as a number.
 Only if a value does not match any other type will it be treated as an unquoted string.

-Important: This syntax is only considered a statement if the value immediately after the key is not an object (`{`).
-A key followed directly by an object is an [implicit key-value](#implicit) pair.
+Important: This syntax is only considered a statement if the value immediately after the key is not a block (`{`).
+A key followed directly by a block is an [implicit key-value](#implicit) pair.

 ## Modifiers